taurusilver7/just4you/README.md

 Create a custom button component to add to the navbar menu.
 Populate the mobile version of the navmenu & style the nav menus.
 Build the sidebar underneath the desktop-version navbar with a condition for screen resolution.

+Create a custom dynamic navbar background on scrolling & style it for a different background color on the navbar.

+* Home